 Master of Research (MRes)

-The Master of Research (MRes) is for those thinking about a career in academic or professional research.
-It is also suitable for individuals who would like to develop their research skills within their professional field as part of your continuing professional development (CPD).
+Available for study part-time or full-time, our Master of Research (MRes) is for those thinking about a career in academic or professional research.
+It is also suitable for individuals who would like to develop their research skills within their professional field as part of their continuing professional development (CPD).

 NB This course is subject to review